Rhode Island Rent Increase Notice

 Ignoring Written Rent Notifications Failing to respond doesn’t make the increase disappear.
 Instead, tenants should address the notice promptly.

-Confusing Notice Periods Not understanding different notice periods for month-to-month vs. week-to-week tenancies.
-Therefore, review your rental agreement type.
+Confusing Notice Periods Not understanding different notice periods for month-to-month vs. week-to-week tenancies can lead to missed deadlines.
+Therefore, review your rental agreement type carefully.

-Not Checking Local Protections Failing to research municipal tenant protections that may provide additional rights.
+Not Checking Local Protections Failing to research municipal tenant protections may mean missing additional rights.
 Therefore, contact local housing authorities.

-Accepting Illegal Increases Paying rent increases that violate notice requirements without challenging their legality.
+Accepting Illegal Increases Paying rent increases that violate notice requirements without challenging their legality is avoidable.
 Furthermore, tenants have rights to refuse improperly noticed increases.

 Best Practices for Rhode Island Rent Notifications Success